KristenJZ/comm2100/content/notes/2023-09-05-notes-3rd-week.md

 show_toc: true
 ---

-## 1st Class, Tuesday, Symbolic Interactionism Theory
+## Symbolic Interactionism Theory

-**A highly interpretive theory in the socio-cultural tradition.**
+**A highly interpretive theory in the socio-cultural tradition.** - people produce and reproduce culture in communication.

 Theorist: George Herbert Mead